Looking for instructions to make Partner? You’re missing the point.

-If you want to make partner, it’s normal to wonder how it’s done.
+If you want to make partner, it’s normal that you’d want to know how it’s done.
 But, if you’re thinking there’s a particular combination of benchmarks to hit or mileposts to touch, you’re missing the point.

-If you have asked how to make Partner at your practice and you get answers that don’t sound clear or precise, do you suppose that’s because there’s no such thing?
-There are commonalities among those who make Partner, though.
-What are they?
+Have you asked about how to make partner at your practice and found that you can’t seem to get very clear or very precise guidance?
+Has it occurred to you maybe that’s because there’s no such thing?

-- People who make partner have continued to grow, personally.
+People who make partner have continued to grow, personally.
 They never reach a point where they think things are “good enough.”
-They are hungry for self-improvement.
-They find or create new service lines to replace the ones that might have played out.
+They are always hungry for self-improvement.
+They find —or they create—new service lines to replace the ones that might have played out.

-- People who make partner contribute to revenue.
-This is different in each practice and sometimes even within practices.
-No matter the expectation, though, what you observe is genuine and consistent effort.
+People who make partner contribute to revenue.
+That expectation is different in each practice and sometimes even within practices.
+And no matter the expectation, what you observe is genuine and consistent effort.
 Partners don’t take a foot off the gas pedal.

-Most firms will let you know that you’re demonstrating these qualities in sufficient strength that you’re being considered to become a partner.
+Most firms will let you know that you’ve demonstrated these qualities in sufficient strength that you’re being considered to become a partner.
 Just don’t expect them to hand you the playbook that gets you to that point.

 Everybody has questions every now and then.
 Am I in the right place?
 Am I being paid fairly?
 When you have questions, I can help you find answers.
 Give me a call.